gourlaysama/girouette/README.md

   If there is a cached response younger than the duration given as argument, it is returned directly.
 Otherwise, it queries the API and write the response to the cache for use by a later invocation.
   NOTE: No response is written to the cache if this option isn't set.
 The invocation doing the caching and the one potentially querying it *both* need this option set.
   Recognized durations go from seconds ("seconds, second, sec, s") to years ("years, year, y").
+* `language` (string): the language used for location and description segments.
+Possible values are any 2-letter code accepted by the Openweather API.

 See the default configuration file [config.yml](config.yml) and browse the [example_configs](example_configs/) directory for examples (the example output shown above displays the default and both example configurations).